 What will I do as an Urban Hope missionary?

-You will serve as a camp counselor in one of our three tracks...
+You will serve as a camp counselor in one of two tracks...

 ...guiding youth through activities focused on our eight core areas...